open-edge-platform/datumaro/develop/_sources/docs/data-formats/formats/video.md.txt

 Plus, Datumaro provides the options for choosing image extension and name patterns for efficient data management from multiple videos.

-## Import video
+## Convert video

-A Datumaro project with a video frames can be created in the following way:
+A Datumaro dataset can be converted from video in the following way:

 ```
-datum project create
-datum project import -f video_frames <path_to_video>
+datum convert -if video_frames -i <path_to_video> -o <output/dir>
 ```

 Load video through the Python API: